 Spotlight on Plastic Surgery---Eyelash enhancement

 Today we will discuss a nonsurgical treatment available to improve the overall appearance of the eyes.
 As people age, eyelashes tend to diminish in length and thickness.
 Thicker, longer, darker eyelashes make eyes look more youthful.
-Allergan®, the maker of Botox®, the Juvederm® products and many of our breast implants, also has a product called Latisse®, which is specifically designed to enhance eyelashes.
+Allergan®, the maker of Beauty injections®, the Juvederm® products and many of our breast implants, also has a product called Latisse®, which is specifically designed to enhance eyelashes.
 Latisse® is an FDA approved medication that will cause eyelashes to grow longer, thicker and darker with a daily application over about six weeks.
 Thereafter, the medication has to be applied to the eyelashes three times per week to maintain the improvement.
 We are offering a special on Latisse® for the month of May for those of you who would like to grow eyelashes that are more attractive.